-The Authority adopted the provisions of GASB's Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
+The Government Accounting Standards Board has issued Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
+This statement is required to be adopted by the Authority for the year ended December 31, 2018.
 The adoption of this statement had no effect on previously reported amounts.